Allra-Fintech/data-engineer-assignment/README.md

 - Must use cloud services (AWS, GCP, or Azure)
 - Cannot modify existing MySQL schema
-- Team has experience with Python, SQL, and basic Docker
+- The team has experience with Python, SQL, and basic Docker
-- **Time to deliver**: Solution must be implemented within 3 months
+- **Time to deliver**: The solution must be implemented within 3 months

 ## Deliverable